StephenDoyle10/lyrics/README.md

+***Extra features in branch 16:

+1. added a function called createUniqueIdForDocument as we needed a way to assign each new document we created a unique id number.
+We did this by creating a new database called 'counters', that will always have just a single document, called 'greetings'.
+This document contains a property called current which is number that we have programmed to increase by 1 every time we create a new document in 'greetingMessages' collection.
+Thus this 'current' number stays unique we can grab it each time we create a new greetMessages document and asign it as that documents id.

 ***Changes from branch 14 to 15

 The final step - add the delete API created in the previous step to the UI so users can delete posts from the webpage.
 This will be a similar setup to implementing our edit API to UI.
 We add a function called deleteGreeting in GreetingsParent.jsx file.
 We bind this and pass it down to floors to ASingleGreetingMessage.
 We add a property to the HTML button element: